HijoBejuco/Data_visualization_repo/README.md

     **Example:** *COPY table_name  FROM 'location + file_name' DELIMITER ',' CSV HEADER;*

-    * table name – the name of the table you want to import data into.
+    :fallen_leaf: table name – the name of the table you want to import data into.

-    * ‘location + file_name’ – the full path to the file you’re importing data from.
+    :fallen_leaf: ‘location + file_name’ – the full path to the file you’re importing data from.

-    * DELIMITER ‘,’ – specifies the delimiter we use as the comma symbol.
+    :fallen_leaf: DELIMITER ‘,’ – specifies the delimiter we use as the comma symbol.

-    * CSV – specifies the format of a file we’re importing data from.
+    :fallen_leaf: CSV – specifies the format of a file we’re importing data from.

-    * HEADER – specifies that the target file contains a header row that should be skipped during the import process.
+    :fallen_leaf: HEADER – specifies that the target file contains a header row that should be skipped during the import process.

 **NOTE:exclamation::** the code for COPY command is located in file **'codigo_sql.sql'** inside **'data'** folder. (line 29)